Eliminate 90% of Decision Interruptions and Reclaim 8 Hours a Week: Decision Protocol for $70K–$100K Operators

 Now that you’ve seen how decision bottleneck costs 11–18 hours weekly plus $180K–$300K annually, here’s where this mistake shows up at every stage.

-At every revenue stage, founders become bottlenecks by not delegating decision authority.
+At every revenue stage, founders become bottlenecks because they keep decision authority instead of delegating clear judgment frameworks.

 The pattern: keeping decision authority instead of delegating judgment frameworks.